-The Offering Common units offered 3,200,000 common units.
-3,680,000 common units if the underwriters exercise their overallotment option in full.
-Common Units outstanding after this offering 43,686,782 common units, or 44,166,782 common units if the underwriters exercise their overallotment option in full.
-Use of proceeds We will receive net proceeds from the offering of approximately \$124.1 million, or approximately \$142.8 million if the underwriters' overallotment option is exercised in full (in each case after payment of offering expenses).
-We intend to use the net proceeds from this offering to repay funds borrowed under the revolver portion of our credit facility and for general partnership purposes.
-Affiliates of each of the underwriters are lenders under our credit facility and accordingly will receive a substantial portion of the proceeds from this offering.
-Please see "Underwriting (Conflicts of Interest)."
+THE OFFERING Common units offered 4,750,000 common units.
+5,462,500 common units if the underwriters exercise their option to purchase additional common units in full.
+Common units outstanding after this offering 50,356,924 common units, or 51,069,424 common units if the underwriters exercise their option to purchase additional common units in full.
+Use of proceeds We expect to receive net proceeds from the offering of approximately \$215.8 million (or approximately \$248.3 million if the underwriters' option to purchase additional common units is exercised in full) after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering to repay indebtedness outstanding under our revolving credit facility and for general partnership purposes.
+See "Use of Proceeds."
+Affiliates of certain of the underwriters are lenders under our revolving credit facility and accordingly will receive a portion of the proceeds from this offering.
+Please see "Underwriting."
 Cash distributions Under our partnership agreement, we must distribute all of our cash on hand at the end of each quarter, less reserves established by our general partner in its sole discretion.
 We refer to this cash available for distribution as "available cash," and we define its meaning in our partnership agreement.
 Please see "Our Cash Distribution Policy and Restrictions on Distributions" in the accompanying prospectus for a description of available cash.
-On February 14, 2011, we paid a quarterly cash distribution for the quarter ended December 31, 2010 of \$0.6175 per common unit, or \$2.47 per common unit on an annualized basis.
-If cash distributions to our unitholders exceed \$0.4025 per common unit in any quarter, our general partner will receive, in addition to distributions on its 0.8% general partner interest after giving effect to this offering, increasing percentages, up to 48%, of the cash we distribute in excess of that amount.
+On February 14, 2012, we paid a quarterly cash distribution for the quarter ended December 31, 2011 of \$0.65 per common unit, or \$2.60 per common unit on an annualized basis.
+If cash distributions to our unitholders exceed \$0.4025 per common unit in any quarter, our general partner will receive, in addition to distributions on its 0.7% general partner interest after giving effect to this offering, increasing percentages, up to 48%, of the cash we distribute in excess of that amount.
 We refer to these distributions as "incentive distributions."
-Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through December 31, 2013, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be 30% or less of the cash distributed to you with respect to that period.
-Please see "Material Tax Considerations" on page S-13 for an explanation of the basis of this estimate.
-Exchange listing Our common units are traded on the New York Stock Exchange under the symbol "DPM."
+Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through December 31, 2014, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be 30% or less of the cash distributed to you with respect to that period.
+Please see "Material Tax Considerations" on page S-12 for an explanation of the basis of this estimate.